-On the next day, Officer Brasher swore out a warrant against Jones and tracked him on May 6, 1849, to Madam Davis’ house at 15th and Elm Streets where Jones kept a mistress.
-Police surrounded the house and demanded Jones’ surrender.
+On Sunday, May 6, 1849, in his last days serving his community, Watchman Brasher found Jones with a group breaking into the Good Samaritan Drug Store at Western Row (now Central Avenue) and Court Street.
+He apprehended most of them, but Jones escaped.
+On the next day, May 7, 1849, Officer Brasher swore out a warrant against Jones and tracked him to Madam Davis’ house at 15th and Elm Streets where Jones kept a mistress.

-If you have further information, artifacts, archives, or images of this officer, please contact the Museum Director at email@example.com.
+If you know of any information, archives, artifacts, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.